Vyral/base-template/_posts/2019-01-18-what-did-our-market-look-like-last-january.md

 {% include youtube.html %}

 With a couple of weeks left to go until February, it’s still too early on to report on this January’s final market numbers.
-That said, one of the best ways to gauge our market is by looking to the past, which is why, **today, we’re going to be sharing a few interesting statistics from last year’s January market here in Athens and the surrounding areas.** As we go over these figures, we will also share how they compare to those from the same time in 2017.&nbsp;
+That said, one of the best ways to gauge our market is by looking to the past, which is why, **today, we’re going to be sharing a few interesting statistics from last year’s 2018 market here in Athens and the surrounding areas.** As we go over these figures, we will also share how they compare to those from the same time in 2017.&nbsp;

 First, let’s start with the total number of home sales.
-There were 3,540 total home sales in our Athens area as of January of 2018.
-This constitutes a slight drop from the 3,705 home sales that were recorded in January of 2017.&nbsp;
+There were 3,540 total home sales in our Athens area in 2018.
+This constitutes a slight drop from the 3,705 home sales that were recorded in 2017.&nbsp;

-The average sale price, however, rose over that period of time—going up approximately 9% from $222,454 in 2017 to $243,854 in January of last year.&nbsp;
+The average sale price, however, rose over that period of time—going up approximately 9% from $222,454 in 2017 to $243,854 in 2018.&nbsp;

 The average days on market saw a noticeable change, as well.
-Homes spent an average of 114 days on the market in January of 2017.
-In January of 2018, they spent an average of just 83 days.
+Homes spent an average of 114 days on the market for 2017.
+Throughout 2018, they spent an average of just 83 days.

 {% include pullquote.html %}